-Christopher Attwood was born in Martley, and enlisted in the Kings Shropshire Light Infantry at Hereford before the War.
-His parents lived in Ross, but his sister, lived in Upper Howsell
+Christopher enlisted in the Kings Shropshire Light Infantry (KSLI) at Hereford in late August 1912.
+By this time his parents lived in Ross-on-Wye, Herefordshire, but his sister, Ada, now married, lived in Upper Howsell, Malvern.

 Around the same time that Cpl C Attwood was killed in action, Mrs Lockyer’s other brother, Pte Arthur Attwood, who before the war lived with her in Wilmot Road, was gassed for the second time.
-He had previously been gassed with the rest of the 1/8th Worcesters and after a period of convalescence in Rouen he went on to serve with the 1st Bn of the Worcestershire Regiment.
+He had previously been gassed with the rest of the 1/8th Worcestershire Regiment and after a period of convalescence in Rouen he went on to serve with the 1st Battalion of the Worcestershire Regiment.

 Wood, Major W de B The History of the Kings Shropshire Light Infantry 1914 - 1918 London 1925